citrusvanilla/tinyflux/README.rst

   fun to use by providing a simple and clean API that can be learned in 5 minutes.

-- **tiny:** The current source code has 4,000 lines of code (with about 50% documentation) and 4,000 lines tests.
+- **tiny:** The current source code has 4,000 lines of code (with about 50% documentation) and 4,000 lines of tests.
 TinyFlux is about 150kb, unzipped.

 - **written in pure Python:** TinyFlux needs neither an external server nor any dependencies.